sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake/snowflake-oauth.rst

        Users log in to the Sparkflow application through Single Sign-On (SSO), which can be implemented using protocol like OAuth.
 When users authenticate via SSO, the application receives an access token, which will be used to identify the user in subsequent requests
-    2. OAuth Connection for Snowflake Access: parkflow allows users to create a connection to Snowflake, where the data storage and retrieval happen.
+    2. OAuth Connection for Snowflake Access:
+        Sparkflow allows users to create a connection to Snowflake, where the data storage and retrieval happen.
         This connection relies on OAuth for secure, delegated access to Snowflake resources.
 The OAuth setup with Snowflake includes configuring Sparkflow as an authorized OAuth client for
             Snowflake.
 - Once the connection is established, the user’s OAuth token (from SSO login) is passed through to Snowflake.
 This OAuth token grants the